-The cRLDistributionPoints (CDP) extension MAY be present in a self-signed root CA certificate, but MUST be included in end-entity certificates and SHOULD be included in any intermediate CA certificates16 that issues CRLs.
+The cRLDistributionPoints (CDP) extension MAY be present in a self-signed root CA certificate, MUST be included in end-entity certificates, and SHOULD be included in any intermediate CA certificates19 that issues CRLs.

-For subordinate CAs, where a CDP is present, it MUST contain at least one http URI17.
+For a subordinate CAs certificates, where a CDP is present, it MUST contain at least one http URI^{20} pointing to a DER formatted CRL for its issuer.